PostHog/docs/docs/README.md

 ## Getting started

-Note: If you want us to host it for you, or if you are a growth or enterprise customer and want to get in touch, email sales@posthog.com (we can provide more support, multi-user access and permissions, db integrations, audit logs, etc)
+Note: If you want us to host it for you, or if you are a larger customer / would like premium features and want to get in touch, email sales@posthog.com (we can provide more support, user permissions, a/b testing, db integrations, audit logs, etc)

 There are four steps to follow next: